globocom/secDevLabs/owasp-top10-2017-apps/a5/ecommerce-api/README.md

 ## Attack Narrative

-To understand how this vulnerability can be exploited, check [this] section!
+To understand how this vulnerability can be exploited, check [this section]!

 ## Mitigating the vulnerability